-RPT-Fitch downgrades Ukrainian corporates on sovereign action
+RPT-Fitch Downgrades Ukrainian Corporates on Sovereign Action

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-The agency downgraded Ukraine's Long term foreign and local currency Issuer Default Ratings (IDRs) to 'B-' from 'B' and affirmed the Short-term foreign currency IDR at 'B'.
-Ukraine's Country Ceiling was downgraded to 'B-' from 'B'.
-The rating actions on the corporates' foreign currency ratings reflect the effective constraint by the Country Ceiling, while local currency ratings reflect the worsened economic outlook for Ukraine, including the expectation of weaker GDP growth and the risks of a deteriorating business environment that may affect corporates with operations in the country.
+The agency downgraded Ukraine's Long term foreign currency Issuer Default Rating (IDR) to 'CCC' from 'B-' and affirmed the local currency IDR at 'B-' Outlook Negative and the Short-term foreign currency IDR to 'C' from 'B'.
+Ukraine's Country Ceiling was downgraded to 'CCC' from 'B-'.

+The corporate rating actions reflect the increased uncertainty regarding the political and economic situation in the Ukraine which may ultimately threaten companies' ability to meet both their foreign and local currency obligations.

+In line with Fitch's criteria 'Rating Non-Financial Corporates above the Country Ceiling', the Long-Term foreign currency IDRs of the companies listed below, if they were previously higher, have been downgraded to 'CCC' in line with the Ukrainian Country Ceiling.
+Due to the imposition of limited capital controls and the recent depreciation of the hryvna, we see the immediate threat to companies' foreign currency borrowings as higher than that to their local currency debt.

 The rating actions are as follows: